 We’re often asked how to go about keeping chickens warm in winter, when the temps drop and the snow starts to fly.
 The truth is that raising chickens in the winter is very easy.
 They only need a few accommodations to be healthy and happy in the colder months.

 Chickens natural physiology combined with several strategies on our part are all it takes to keep our chickens happy and healthy through the bitter cold winter.
 We’re happy to share these tips with you today!

 We don’t heat the chicken coop in winter, instead follow these six steps to safely and inexpensively keep your flock warm.

 The very best thing you can do to ensure your birds will be warm in winter is to start off with cold hardy chicken breeds.
 Cold hardy breeds have very small combs and wattles, making them less susceptible to frostbite.
-They also tend to be built a little on the hefty side, which keeps them warmer when the temperature drops.
+They also tend to be built a little on the hefty side, which keeps them warmer in cold climates.